-- 2. Set the switches on E75 for the DMF32 CSR address.
-Refer to Section 2.3 and Figure 2-1 for the correct E75 switch settings. - 3.
+- 3. Set switch 1, the three-position toggle switch on the M8396 module, to the CENTER position.
+Refer to Figure 2-1 for the location of S1. - 4.
 The DMF32 can be installed into any slot that provides 8 amperes at +5V and 0.5 amperes at +15V and -15V.
+It is recommended that no more than three DMF32 units be installed per DD11-DK backplane and that 2-foot UNIBUS cables (M9202) be used to interconnect backplanes within the same box.
 Refer to the appropriate VAX-11 installation manual for the location of SPC slots into which the DMF32 can be installed.
-Table 2-2 lists the VAX family installation manuals.
+Table 2-2 lists the VAX family installation manuals. - 5.
+For each slot in the backplane where a DMF32 is to be installed, remove the NPR jumper from pins CA1 to CB1 on the backplane.